Resources.

 We all appreciate the flexibility of hybrid working, but as a leader how do you engage with your team now you don't see them every day?
 Leading online was new to us all a few years ago, but it looks like it's here to stay.

-Sign up for our I'm A Virtual Leader Now. session and sharpen your remote leadership skills.
+Sign up for our I'm Virtually A Leader Now. session and sharpen your remote leadership skills.

 Sign up for six BOMA Sessions.